Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Introduction

-In our Appendix~\ref{secA}, we provide an alternative proof of the derivations of the nilpotent (anti-)BRST and (anti-)co-BRST transformations for the Nakanishi-Lautrup auxiliary fields [cf. Eq.~\eqref{25} below] which have {\it not} been listed in the equations~\eqref{2}, \eqref{3}, \eqref{11} and \eqref{12}.
-Our Appendix~\ref{secB} is devoted to the derivations of the intimate connections between the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations by the {\it direct} application of the discrete duality symmetry transformations on them.
+In our Appendix~\ref{secA}, we provide an alternative proof of the derivations of the nilpotent (anti-)BRST and (anti-)co-BRST transformations for the Nakanishi-Lautrup auxiliary fields [cf. Eq.~\eqref{25} below] which have {\it not} been listed in the equations~\eqref{2},~\eqref{3},~\eqref{11} and \eqref{12}.
+Our Appendix~\ref{secB} is devoted to the derivations of the intimate connections between the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry operators by the {\it direct} applications of the discrete duality symmetry transformation operators on them.